On this page

 Antenatal care

 Antenatal care should include a comprehensive assessment of hepatitis C risk factors.
-Women found to be at higher risk of HCV infection or exposure should be encouraged to undergo hepatitis C antibody screening.
+Women found to be at higher risk of HCV infection or exposure should undergo HCV antibody screening, and PCR testing if HCV antibody positive.
+Infants born to women with hepatitis C should undergo appropriate testing and referred for specialist case.